-Each foster family is allocated a Supervising Social Worker who visits regularly to provide support and supervision.
-They monitor standards of care, encourage high standards and help foster carers manage problems if and when they arise.
+Each foster family is allocated a Supervising Social Worker who visits regularly (at least monthly) to provide support and supervision.
+They monitor standards of care, encourage high standards and help Foster Carers manage problems if and when they arise.
 They are also available for telephone consultation and liaise with the placing local authority social worker for the child/young person.